ppva/PyTorch-Recurrent-Point-Process/README.md

-Please refer to ["Recurrent-Point-Process"](https://github.com/xiaoshuai09/Recurrent-Point-Process) for the original implementation in TensorFlow.
+This is an independent rewrite in PyTorch of ["Recurrent-Point-Process"](https://github.com/xiaoshuai09/Recurrent-Point-Process).
+Please refer to the original work at https://github.com/xiaoshuai09/Recurrent-Point-Process.